responsible-ai-datascience-ipParis/responsible-ai-datascience-ipParis.github.io/content/posts/lambert-davy.md

 **<u> Mathematics definitions: ROC & AUC</u>**

-**ROC** stands for **Receiver Operating Characteristic curve** and is a graph showing the performance of a classification model at all classification thresholds.
+**ROC** stands for **Receiver Operating Characteristic curve** and is a graph showing the performance of a classification model at all classification thresholds for a model.
 This curve plots two parameters:

 - True Positive Rate
 - False Positive Rate